 By 1868, the Buffalo Soldiers found themselves quickly in the middle of a Wild West mosh pit, with Kiowa and Comanche attacking Chickasaw and Choctaw tribes, renegade bootleggers expanding their networks and mail carriers being murdered.
 Once out on the Great Plains and away from strong supply lines and established forts.
 The 9th and 10th lived off the land, which included killing and eating buffalo and often using the hides as robes to stay warm in winter’s subzero temperatures.
-The units activities are documented extensively in “The Buffalo Soldiers: A Narrative of the Black Cavalry in the West,” by William H. Leckie and Shirley A. Leckie.
+William H. Leckie and Shirley A. Leckie’s book “The Buffalo Soldiers: A Narrative of the Black Cavalry in the West,” extensively documents the units activities.

 The 10th Cavalry became especially known for their discipline and tactics.
-In early June of 1871, a lone caravan of 10 wagons was attacked.
+In early June of 1871, the was an attack on a lone caravan of 10 wagons.
 The attack resulted in seven persons murdered, with four escaping to report the incident.
 Several angry Kiowa claimed involvement in the murders.
-Orders were given to the 10th Cavalry to arrest them for trial.
+The 10th Cavalry received orders to arrest them for trial.
 One Kiowa leader was confronted, and when he confessed to General Sherman, he drew a concealed revolver from under a blanket.
 The shutters opened instantly to reveal the well-aimed, steady barrels of the rifles of the Buffalo Soldiers.

 The Kiowa relinquished the pistol and surrendered without a shot.
 Several others of the guilty party soon appeared with their weapons in hand.
 A bold leader cocked his Spencer rifle and pointed it at General Sherman’s head.
 Col. Grierson, the 10th Cavalry commander, grabbed it and told the armed men that violence would not save them.
 The several-man party surrendered, and peace prevailed due to the discipline, logic and tactics of these Buffalo Soldiers.